Kaṇāda: The concept of paramanu (atom)

-Kaṇāda proposes that paramanu (atom) is an indestructible particle of matter.
+Kaṇāda proposes that paramāṇu (atom) is an indestructible particle of matter.
 The atom is indivisible because it is a state at which no measurement can be attributed.
 He used invariance arguments to determine properties of the atoms.
 He also stated that anu can have two states—absolute rest and a state of motion.

 Kaṇāda postulated four different kinds of atoms: two with mass, and two without.
 Each substance is supposed to consist of all four kinds of atoms.

 Kaṇāda's conception of the atom was likely independent from the similar concept among the ancient Greeks, because of the differences between the theories.
 For example, Kaṇāda suggested that atoms as building blocks differ both qualitatively and quantitatively, while Greeks suggested that atoms differed only quantitatively but not qualitatively.